 Pros and cons of living abroad in France that matter most >>

 Luckily, most of that is in the rear view mirror now for me, but I started thinking about all the challenges of living abroad the other day while walking Dagny at the park.
 I do my best thinking when I’m alone in nature and used the time to prep for my YouTube video collab with Unintentionally Frenchified about the hardest parts of living abroad in France (video at end of post).

 Something I’ve learned over the years is that it’s essential to be who you are and carry that with you no matter where you’re from and where you find yourself living in the world.

-In times of struggle, if you can’t be 100% who you are in how you think, feel, and act, the hard periods abroad will be even more difficult because you’ll be pushing against something instead of finding your place within it.
+In times of struggle when the disadvantages of living abroad are really heavy, if you can’t be 100% who you are in how you think, feel, and act, the hard periods abroad will be even more difficult because you’ll be pushing against something instead of finding your place within it.
 Don’t change who you are in your heart to fit into a mold that wasn’t built for you.
 Being comfortable abroad is a process and one that’s made infinitely harder if we fight it trying to live life according to some other place’s standards.

 Yes, go out and discover your new surroundings and experience all France has to offer to the fullest.
 Take the parts with you that work and leave behind the parts that don’t mesh with who you are.
 This next part is super important and was a major mental shift for me after a couple years of living here that I found incredibly freeing.
 Maybe it can help you.

 I came to France thinking I had to learn everything about France and the French way of life and then do my best to be like that to thrive.
 I stupidly thought I had to dim my spirit and what makes me Diane, and by doing so, it can chip away at who you are.
 You can still honor and respect French customs and culture in your own way and be all the happier for it.